aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 **Use plan mode**

 You can tell claude to "make the plan multi-phase" which makes the plan, well, multi-phase.

+#### Process - Claude code planning workflow

+1. **Start each task with a plan file**

+    - Create or designate a `plans/` folder in your repo (e.g. `plans/feature-query-builder.md`).

+    - Ask the AI to write a plan into that file, not to write code yet.​

+2. **Prompt the AI to draft the plan**
+    Use a prompt along the lines of​

+    - “Here is the feature I want.
+Create a detailed implementation plan and write it into `plans/feature-X.md`.
+Include: restated requirements, architecture, file-level changes, pseudo-code, and test/lint/type-check commands.”​

+3. **Review and edit the plan with the AI**

+    - Read the plan and comment like you would on a junior engineer’s design doc (e.g. “route naming is off”, “missing auth checks”, “doesn’t match existing patterns”).​

+    - Ask the AI to revise the plan until it matches how you actually want to build the feature.​

+4. **Implement strictly from the plan**

+    - Once happy, say: “Now follow the plan in `plans/feature-X.md` and implement the changes step by step.”​

+    - When things change, first update the plan file, then implement according to the updated plan.​

+5. **Keep the plan as a living document**

+    - Whenever tests fail or requirements shift, tell the AI: “Update `plans/feature-X.md` to reflect what we’ve learned, then adjust the implementation.”​

+    - For new related features, point the AI at existing plan files so it keeps architecture consistent.​

 #### Claude config